grasshopper47/NFTOpt/readme.md

 `npm run deploy`

-And take the NFTOpt contract address and paste it in adddresses.json
+And take the NFTOpt contract address and paste it in _addresses.json_

 `npm run next:dev`

 Now you use the frontend with your contract!

-.
 ---

 Once upon a time, there used to be magic here... now there is a duck.